samarth12pant/flutter_url_shortner_app/README.md

 # url_shortner

-A Flutter mobile application to shorten anu url.
+A Flutter mobile application to shorten any url.

 ## Getting Started